John Paul De Cecco: Academic career and political activism

 De Cecco became an assistant professor of education and psychology at San Francisco State University in 1960.
 He eventually became a full professor of psychology.

 De Cecco took part in the opposition to United States involvement in the Vietnam War.
 He was a member of the Gay Activists Alliance and the faculty adviser of the Gay Students Coalition at SFSU, co-founded by Mark Thompson.
 With Michael G. Shively, De Cecco was the co-founder of the Center for Homosexual Education, Evaluation and Research (CHEER) at SFSU in 1975.
 De Cecco served as editor-in-chief of the Journal of Homosexuality from 1975 to 2009.
 Additionally, he was a "member and sponsor" of the GLBT Historical Society.

 De Cecco was the author of several books.

-Personal life, death and legacy
+Personal life, controversies, death and legacy

 De Cecco resided in the Potrero Hill neighborhood of San Francisco, where he died on November 2, 2017, at age 92.
 He was described as a "pioneer of sexuality studies" who had been "in the forefront of three decades of change in gay-related academia".

 He received the 1992 Magnus Hirschfeld Medal.

+De Cecco served on the editorial board of Paidika: The Journal of Pedophilia' (1987–1995), a Dutch quarterly journal that published studies of pedophilia.